 Coxiella burnetii is a small, intracellular, pleomorphic bacillus that is no longer classified as Rickettsia.
 Molecular studies have reclassified it as Proteobacteria in the same group as Legionella Legionella Infections Legionella pneumophila is a gram-negative bacillus that most often causes pneumonia with extrapulmonary features.
 Diagnosis requires specific growth media, serologic or urine antigen... read more species.

 Acute disease causes a febrile illness that often affects the respiratory system, although sometimes the liver is involved.
 Women infected during pregnancy have an increased risk of spontaneous abortion and preterm delivery.

 Chronic Q fever occurs in < 5% of patients.
 It usually manifests as endocarditis or hepatitis; osteomyelitis may occur.

 Worldwide in its distribution, Q fever is maintained as an inapparent infection in domestic or farm animals.
 Sheep, cattle, and goats are the principal reservoirs for human infection.
 C. burnetii persists in stool, urine, milk, and tissues (especially the placenta), so that fomites and infective aerosols form easily.
 C. burnetii is also maintained in nature through an animal-tick cycle, but arthropods are not involved in human infection.

-Cases of Q fever occur among workers whose occupations bring them in close contact with farm animals or their products.
-Transmission is usually by inhalation of infected aerosols, but the disease can also be contracted by ingesting infective raw milk.
+Cases of Q fever occur among workers whose occupations bring them in close contact with farm animals (which are often asymptomatic) or their products.
+Transmission is usually by inhalation of infectious aerosols that can travel long distances affecting people living downwind of an infected goat or sheep farm.
+The disease can also be contracted by ingesting infective raw milk.